 The primary advantage of this approach is that you can use non-sequential serial numbers.
 You can also change the contents of your serial number file whenever you need a new batch of documents, and simply print again.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10808) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10808) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Using Unique Document Serial Numbers.

 Author Bio